Steinente/Hackboxes/README.md

 8. Open you Minecraft folder.
 By default `C:\Users\{user}\AppData\Roaming\.minecraft` or type `%appdata%` into you file explorer and navigate to `.minecraft`.
 9. If not exists: Create the folders `config/ChatTriggers/modules`.
 10. Navigate to `config/ChatTriggers/modules` and paste the content from the clipboard with `CTRL + V`.
+ - Should look like this: `config/ChatTriggers/modules/Hackboxes/[content like index.js]`
 11. Restart Minecraft or run the command `/ct reload`.
 12. Done.